Kabuswe/Cloud-Web-Scraping/README.md

 ## Build flow

 It always helps to know the end goal of a project to better understand what features to implement.
 Below is a list of steps we’ll take to reach our end goal:

+- Build a web scraper In python,
+- Containerise the python web scraper using Docker,
+- Upload Docker container of the web scraper to Docker Hub,
+- Deploy the container to IBM cloud,
+- Create time controlled triggers on the cloud functions service